valancej/documentation/_general/integrations/appranix.md

 ## About Appranix

-[Appranix](http://www.appranix.com/) simplifies and automates the entire application operations on cloud platforms.
+[Appranix](http://www.appranix.com/) simplifies and automates application operations on cloud platforms.

 The [Appranix documentation](https://app.appranix.net/docs/) provides a great guide to getting started, and the instructions below have more information on integrating with [Codeship Basic](https://codeship.com/features/basic) and [Codeship Pro](https://codeship.com/features/pro).